timmolderez/jumpcut-aliases/README.md

 #### `j addpath`

-The `j addpath` command defines an alias that will navigate to the given folder:
+The `j addpath` command defines an alias that will navigate to a given folder:

 *Define alias `q2` that navigates to folder `~/Documents/Git/Quake-2`*
 ```bash